 When it comes to increasing the possibility that your disability insurance claim will be approved, partnering with Osterhout Berger Disability Law is one of the finest options, as we can assist you with a variety of services.
 For example, we may assist you by completely clarifying the process to ensure that you are never perplexed.
 When you have never filed a disability claim with the Social Security Administration, it might be challenging to figure out how to get all of the necessary documents completed on time.
 Failure to do so might jeopardize your chances of obtaining a good decision, but having someone who has been doing this for years will guarantee that you get all of the necessary information and documents into the right offices on time.
 We can assist you in gaining a better understanding of the process by keeping you informed on the progress of your case.
 We’ll do so through a letter, email, phone call, and text message.
 Additionally, we may assist you throughout the process to develop medical proof for your case in order to maximize your chances of obtaining a positive outcome.

 When the hearing day arrives, you’ll be prepared because we’ll thoroughly prepare you for each stage of the procedure by preparing you for the questions that will very certainly be asked at the hearing.
-Additionally, representation on the day of the hearing is critical since you require someone to handle the technical elements of your case.
+Representation on the day of the hearing is critical since you require someone to handle the technical elements of your case.
 Additionally, if your claim is originally denied, we will file any appropriate documentation and initiate the appeals process.

 What You’ll Need To Do

 Because we’ll be collaborating to get the best potential solution for your case, we’ll also want some information from you.
 Specifically, we require your availability to get answers to queries and your permission to move specific documents forward.
 Certain items, such as the transmission of your medical information to the Social Security Administration, will require your signature.
-Additionally, we may need additional information from you to expedite and complete your appeal.
+We may need additional information from you to expedite and complete your appeal.

-Additionally, we need that you adhere to your prescribed medical therapy.
+Finally, we need that you adhere to your prescribed medical therapy.
 We can assist you by reminding you to do so, but we rely on your cooperation to avoid jeopardizing your case.
 When you disregard your doctor’s medical advice, it creates the appearance that your disease is not as bad as it appears, and it might lead the judge to question if all treatment options have been tried.
 For example, you’ll need to do all of your therapy exercises, take all of your prescriptions, attend all of your medical appointments, and follow any other instructions given by your doctor.

 How We Can Help